Site Map

 After the Procedure

 You may be able to leave the hospital 2 or 3 days after your surgery.
-The doctor or nurse will tell you how to care for yourself at home.
+The surgeon or nurse will tell you how to care for yourself at home.
 You may be able to return to normal activities after 2 or 3 weeks.

 Outlook (Prognosis)